Pacifica Spindrift Players Executive Board Bylaws

 3. Eligibility

-1. Any member having been in good standing at the Annual Meeting at least two months before the Annual Meeting is eligible to hold office as a Board Director.
-The current Board of Directors may vote to waive the Membership requirement to run for office for a particular election by a majority vote.
+1. Any member in good standing at the Annual Meeting at least two months before the Annual Meeting is eligible to hold office as a Board Director.
+A majority of the current Board of Directors may vote to waive the Membership requirement to run for office for a particular election.

 3. The top vote winners for open positions shall compose the Board.